Valle-Inclán High School

 The Valle-Inclán High School is a large eclectic and Art Nouveau building located in the city centre of Pontevedra, Spain.
 It is named after the writer Valle-Inclán who studied and lived in Pontevedra.
-Today it is the seat of the Valle-Inclán Secondary School and was the first an the only secondary school in the province of Pontevedra from 1845 to 1927.
+Today it is the seat of the Valle-Inclán Secondary School and was the first and the only secondary school in the province of Pontevedra from 1845 to 1927.